marionettejs/backbone.marionette/docs/events.class.md

 ### `dom:remove` event

-Relects when the _contents_ of a view's `el` are about to change in the DOM.
+Reflects when the _contents_ of a view's `el` are about to change in the DOM.
 This event will fire when the view is about to be [`detach`ed](#detach-and-beforedetach-events).
 It will also fire before an attached view is re-rendered.